smartcupleague/smartcupleague-v1/smart-programs/BolaoCore-Program/README.md

-# SmartCup League — Smart Contracts & Toolkit
+# SmartCup League — Smart Contract Repo

 SmartCup League is a simple, fair World Cup prediction game built on crypto.
 Place one prediction position per match, earn points for good guesses, and compete for two prizes at once: